 How Do Fish Get Parasites?

 Parasites can enter a fish’s system in various ways, such as through contaminated water or infected live food.
-For example, in the case of neon tetra, spores can enter the fish through their gills or skin.
+For example, in the case of neon fish, spores can enter the fish through their gills or skin.

 Once the parasite is inside the fish’s body, it can quickly spread through a tank, affecting every fish in it.
 This is why regular water changes and proper feeding practices are essential in preventing parasites from thriving in fish tanks.